Cake Troubleshooting Guide

 2. The pans are overcrowded in the oven.

-3. You baked different sized cake layers than a recipe called for.
+3. You baked different-sized cake layers than the recipe called for.

 image of an oven thermometer being used to make sure an oven bakes accurately